Touring Queensland Fund FAQs

 4. What are the Touring Queensland Fund definitions of regional?

-In this Fund, the definition of ‘regional’ is Queensland locations outside of Brisbane City Council LGA boundaries.
+In this Fund, the definition of ‘regional’ is Queensland locations outside of Brisbane City Council Local Government Area (LGA) boundaries.

 5. Do I need to provide confirmation of these locations?